LSSTDESC/tom_desc/README.md

 ## Testing

 The `tests` subdirectory has tests.
+They don't test the basic TOM functionality; they test the DESC stuff that we've added on top of the TOM.
+(The hope is that the TOM passes its own tests internally.)
+Currently, tests are still being written, so much of the functionality doesn't have any tests.

 The tests are designed to run inside the framework described by the `docker-compose.yaml` file.
 Tests of the functionality require several different services running:

   * two kafka services (zookeeper and server)
   * a backend postgres service
   * the TOM web server
+  * a fake broker (to ingest alerts and produce broker classifications for testing purposes)
+  * a process polling the fake broker for classifications to stick into the tom
   * a client machine on which to run the tests

 The `docker-compose.yaml` file has an additional service `createdb` that creates the database tables once the postgres server is up; subsequent services don't start until that service is finished.
 It starts up one or two different client services, based on how you run it; either one to automatedly run all the tests (which can potentially take a very long time), or one to provice a shell host where you can manually run individual tests or poke about.